Pere Ubu: 2000–2010

 In 2009, Bring Me The Head of Ubu Roi was staged once again; this time at the Animator Festival, Poznań, Poland on July 11.
 The band's new album, Long Live Père Ubu!, released September 14 on Cooking Vinyl Records with the American release issued on Hearpen Records.
 The disc reprised the Ubu Roi story.
 Sarah Jane Morris guested on the disc as did Ubu's sound man Gagarin.
 The rest of the band comprised: Thomas, Moliné, Wheeler, Temple and Mehlman.
 During the Fall and winter the group toured extensively in Europe including material from the new album.

 From February 2010, the band continued to tour the new album in the United Kingdom under the banner 'Long Live Père Ubu! - The Spectacle'.
-The concert show also had its American premerie on 28 March in New York.
+The concert show also had its American première on 28 March in New York.
 The band also performed debut album The Modern Dance in its entirety, firstly, at the Cleveland Beachland Ballroom, March 5 then on March 24 at Chicago's Lincoln Hall.

 David Thomas once more joined the cast of Hal Willner's live show Rogue's Gallery: Pirate Ballads, Sea Songs, and Chanteys.
 Thomas followed that show at the Sydney Opera House, Australia on January 28 with a concert of Pere Ubu songs, again in Sydney, on January 31 where he was backed by local band The Holy Soul.
 Thomas also revived his spoken word set 'the Ghost Line Diaries', originally aired at the 14th Genoa International Poetry Festival, Genoa, Italy, on June 19, 2008.
 Three gigs took place: Copenhagen, Denmark on October 9; Boston, USA on October 23 and in Geneva, Switzerland on December 5.